-In Washington, DC and other gray or black markets, many vape cartridges available are from brands that have been heavily compromised by counterfeits or are presented in packaging that looks like it came from a legitimate California dispensary, but the brands don’t actually exist.
-FYI you can skip the article section and go straight to The Bad List if you want.
-Sniff.
+Many of the vape cartridges available in Washington, DC are from brands that have been heavily compromised by counterfeits or are presented in packaging that looks like it came from a legitimate California dispensary, but the brands don’t actually exist.
+The Gentleman has scoured the interwebs to reveal which brands you might want to think twice about in light of the vape epidemic that killed 68 people through February 2020.
+FYI you can skip the article and go straight to my Bad Vape List or my Good Vape List if you want.

 The Means of (Vape) Production

 Many of the carts originally available in DC after I71 passed were home-brewed.
 There’s videos on YouTube of how to do it.
 A vape cartridge is cannabis oil concentrate, typically distillate, in a standard glycol (PG/VG) solution.

 I got my packaging in from China!